alwinhopf/dssatcalibrator/README.md

 Calibration outputs (`design.csv`, `best_theta.json`, `objective_breakdown.csv`, `manifest.csv`/`.json`, and summary tables) are written to `results/<calibrator_name>/` or custom directory paths; figures go under `figures/<calibrator_name>/` by default.
 The impact atlas additionally writes `run_manifest.json`, `failed_runs.csv`, per-group plots under `plots/`, and broad DSSAT output effect summaries.

+## Cloud runs (SageMaker / EKS)

+Large calibrations can run from the same YAML config in AWS.
+See [`../dssatdocker/README.md`](../dssatdocker/README.md) for the end-to-end workflow:

+- build/push a DSSAT calibrator image to ECR,
+- stage `config.yaml`, `DSSAT48/`, and optional `dssat_templates/` in S3,
+- run directly on a SageMaker compute instance,
+- submit one large SageMaker Processing job, or
+- render an EKS Indexed Job for many independent calibration shards.

+The container entrypoint patches only path-like config fields for the cloud mounts, then delegates to `run_calibration.py` or `run_calibration.R`, so local and cloud runs use the same calibrator implementation and output schema.

 ## Testing

 Run unit tests via `pytest`: